dlab-berkeley/fairML/docs/03_algorithm_accuracy.md

 ### Risk of Recidivism Accuracy

-The above analysis shows that the Compas algorithm does overpredict African-American defendant's future recidivism, but we haven't yet explored the direction of the bias.
-We can discover fine differences in overprediction and underprediction by comparing Compas scores across racial lines.
+The above analysis shows that the COMPAS algorithm does overpredict African-American defendant's future recidivism, but we haven't yet explored the direction of the bias.
+We can discover fine differences in overprediction and underprediction by comparing COMPAS scores across racial lines.

 ```r